-The best way to support the continued growth of quinoa is to buy it Organic and Fair-trade.
+The best way to support the continued growth of quinoa is to buy Organic and Fair-trade Quinoa.
 It may be more expensive but paying the fair price for quinoa is a part of the solution.
 Diversify your quinoa diet and try a variety of sizes and colors to promote genetic diversity.

 Quinoa is shrouded in humanitarian and environmental issues but this pseudo-cereal superfood has the potential to improve global food security.

 If you made this recipe, please leave a star 🌟 rating on the recipe card right below!
 You can also drop a review in the comment section.
 Your feedback is appreciated!
 And don’t forget to tag @themindfulfork so we can see your creations.

 Quinoa Tabbouleh Recipe

 - 2 cups cooked quinoa cooled